 - Cats should arrive at the clinic at 7:30 am in individual, clean and PLASTIC carriers or traps.
 One carrier per cat.
 No cardboard carriers please.

 - Dogs should arrive at 8:15 am.
 Dogs should be on a secure leash or harness.

 - You will need to complete a short admission form for each pet having surgery.
 For everyone’s safety, please leave dogs in the car until the check-in process is complete and the staff tells you to bring your pet in.
 Cats may be brought into the lobby as long as they are in a secure carrier.

 - Community cats must be transported in traps.

 - Payment is received at drop-off in the morning only.
 We accept cash, check or credit card (Visa®, MasterCard® and Discover®).

-- Each cat goes home with written discharge instructions and a medical record with a rabies tag and certificate.
+- Each cat and dog goes home with written discharge instructions and a medical record with a rabies tag and certificate.

 Catching Community Cats

 We realize that trapping community cats is not an exact science.
 We are willing to work with you over a period of several days or weeks to get them into the clinic for sterilization.
 Read more in our Feral Cats resource section.